Our Board

 ADC Board Position: At-Large Member

 Ms. Seddon currently sits as the Regional Vice President of Hawaii at EAH Housing (Ecumenical Association for Housing).
 She has decades of real estate and affordable housing experience and has previously served as the Executive Director of the Hawaii Housing and Finance Development Corporation (HHFDC).
-Her term on the board will run until June 30, 2027.
+Her term runs until June 30, 2027 (subject to Senate confirmation).

 Sharon Hurd